StacksGather

 ❓ Is GitHub Copilot better than Cursor AI?

 If you’re embedded in VSCode and prefer GitHub’s integration, Copilot is a solid choice.
-Cursor AI shines more in inline explanation and debugging.
+Cursor AI excels particularly in inline editing, offering explanations and debugging capabilities.

 ❓ Can I use Cursor AI for free?